nikkh/Horus/global/trigger_infra_deploy.md

-update this file with anything to trigger an infrastructure deployment #3
+update this file with anything to trigger an infrastructure deployment: horus